puneetnegi1986/Domain-Driven-Design/README.md

 Repository commonly refers to a location for storage, often for safety or preservation.
 - Wikipedia

-As I have already said your domain model will not know any database.
+your domain model will not know any database.
 What it will know is, there is a repository in the system and that repository will be responsible to store your data and to retrieve your data.
 It is no way a concern of your domain model how and where data will persist.
 So, it can be Sql server, oracle, xml, text file or anything else.
 I hope now you got a sense what a repository means in DDD.